Roopeshyadav/spring-world/README.md

 # spring-world

-This repo is for getting to know spring concepts.
+This repo is for basic spring and github action integration.